openrs2/openrs2/docs/faq.md

 better than Gradle's support for building native code.
 Gradle's new C++ plugin simply doesn't provide enough features.

-## Why is OpenRS2 licensed under the GNU GPL?

-As significant amount of work went into the development of OpenRS2.
-My aim is to encourage community contributions rather than effort being duplicated across multiple independent closed-source forks, making a copyleft license desirable.

-I also wanted to frustrate commercial use, given OpenRS2 is itself developed entirely non-commercially.
-While the GPL does this to an extent, the AGPL would have been more appropriate.
-However, it would be far more difficult to enforce the AGPL than the GPL, disadvantaging honest users who would have otherwise obeyed the license.

-A small number of modules (`deob-annotations`, `jsobject` and the native library replacements) are instead licensed under the LGPL, as it needs to be possible to legally link these modules with the proprietary client code.

 ## Why rewrite the client's native libraries?

 Again, there are a mixture of reasons: